n42k/OpenRCT2/reports/report2.md

 The time that should be spent on requirements highly depends on the project.
 If the requirements are stable, it will take less time than if they were unstable.
 The size of the project is also an important factor: for smaller projects you may be able to afford programming as you create the requirements, whereas that would be very risky in a larger project.

 ##### Requirements Elicitation Process in OpenRCT2
 According to developers, OpenRCT2 attempts to provide everything from the original Roller Coaster Tycoon 2, as well as many improvements and additional features.
-For example, some of these may include support for modern platforms, an improved interface, improved guest and staff AI, more editing tools, increased limits, and cooperative multi player.
+For example, some of these may include support for modern platforms, an improved interface, improved guest and staff AI, more editing tools, increased limits, and cooperative multiplayer.

 When any developer interested in OpenRCT2 has a new idea for the project, the development team recommends contacting them first, since they might already have plans for the same idea, or because the team might have issues against its implementation.
 By contacting the team, the developer avoids spending time on a feature that might not be accepted.
 The team can be contacted through [gitter](https://gitter.im/OpenRCT2/OpenRCT2).